last updated: March 14, 2001

 I bought another new rocker, clearanced it more than before, and all was well.
 Now I've got the Bow Tie heads and roller rockers, so it's no longer an issue.

 I didn't make the 12s in the quarter as I had hoped, I only got down to 13.32@103.21 with the cutout caps removed, but I guess I'm okay with that.
-I just needed a looser converter and some nicer weather (it was about 83 degrees with 100% humidity) to run the number.
-At least that's my theory.
-I'll find out if I was right in 2001.
+I just need a looser converter and some nicer weather (it was about 83 degrees with 100% humidity) to run the number.
+At least that's my theory!

-I put about 7500 miles on the new motor in 2000 and except for the duration of the head swap and winter, it's my daily driver ever since I got it running well in early June.
-What could be better?
+I put about 7500 miles on the new motor in 2000 and except for the duration of the head swap and winter, it's my daily driver.

 Here are the final 2000 specs for my car: